sRassmann/YODA/README.md

 #### Registration and resampling
 <details>
   <summary> see here for details </summary>
-In the case (like here) that the data is not already registered and resampled, do that with your tool of choice, e.g. (assuming sourced _FreeSurfer_):
+In the case (like here) that the data is not already registered and resampled, do that with your tool of choice, e.g. (assuming FreeSurfer to be sourced):

 ```bash
 REGISTERED_DATA=../data/rs_example_registered